pallavi-vetal/MERN-event-registration-stack-hack_1.0/README.md

   - npm install
   - This will install all the dependancies required to run react front end (i.e all npm packages, third party libraries, etc).

+## Available Scripts
+In this project directory, you can run:
+### `npm run server or node server.js`
+Runs node express server in development mode on http://localhost/8000.<br>
+### `npm run client or npm start --prefix client`
+Runs the app in the development mode.<br>
+Open [http://localhost:3000](http://localhost:8000) to view it in the browser.
+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.
+### `npm run build --prefix client`
+Builds the app for production to the `build` folder.<br>
+It correctly bundles React in production mode and optimizes the build for the best performance.
+The build is minified and the filenames include the hashes.<br>
+Your app is ready to be deployed!

 ---